mbolotov/intellij-cypress/README.md

 1. Chrome is only supported.
 Plugin will automatically add '-b chrome' option to the command line.
 2. In some rare cases IDE can't map sources correctly so breakpoints will not hit in this case.
 Use <b>debugger</b> statement to suspend the execution
 3. IDE need some time (usually less than a second) to attach breakpoints to Chrome.
 So your breakpotins could not be hit when test case executed fast.
+4. Ansynchronous Cypress commands cannot be debugged as they would be synchrounous.
+See [here](https://docs.cypress.io/guides/guides/debugging.html#Debug-just-like-you-always-do) for details and workarounds.

 ### Built-In test recorder ([Pro version](https://plugins.jetbrains.com/plugin/13987-cypress-pro) only)